JonesHenrik/PlantPlate/README.md

 # PlantPlate

-PlantPlate, is an app designed to help vegan users craft interesting and creative meals based on the ingredients they have at home.
+PlantPlate is an app designed to help vegan users craft interesting and creative meals based on the ingredients they have at home.

 ## Background